Applying to TWC

 • The essay serves two functions for TWC's hiring agencies:

-• Primarily, it serves as a writing sample, for employers to see the quality of your writing skills and your ability to make and support a strong argument, and
+• Primarily, it serves as a writing sample, for employers to see the quality of your professional writing skills.

-• It is a way of indicating to any hiring agency what you are interested in or where you stand on issues, so that you are matched with an employer that is a good fit for you.
+• It is a way of indicating to any hiring agency what you are interested in or where you stand on a topic or issue, so that you are matched with an employer that is a good fit for you.

 Unofficial Transcript